Open Autonomous Intelligence Initiative

 1. Purpose

-The Sensor object represents a source of observable data within a World.
+The Sensor object represents a source of observable data.
 Sensors produce Signals by observing some aspect of the environment, device state, or interaction surface.
 In the OAII Base Model, Sensors are responsible for observation, not interpretation.

 Sensors enable edge‑primary autonomy by grounding Events in locally observable evidence while remaining hardware‑agnostic and privacy‑aware.